trivago/triava/README.md

 # Building:
 triava has no dependencies apart from Java 7.
-The following will build everything, including Javadoc and a source jar.
+The following will build everything, including Javadoc and a source jar:

 `mvn package`

 Inside the target/ folder, 3 files will be generated.
 For example for version 1.0: